Skip to content

 Safe command

 Risk score below 20.
-OpenClaw runs it immediately.
+Your agent runs it immediately.
 No notification needed.
 Example: systemctl status nginx

 Result: command executes normally